borgar/fx/docs/API.md

 Translates ranges in a formula or list of tokens from relative R1C1 syntax to absolute A1 syntax.

 Returns the same formula with the ranges translated.
-If an array of tokens was supplied, then the same array is returned (be careful that `mergeRefs` *must* be `false`).
+If an array of tokens was supplied, then the same array is returned.

 ```js
 translateToA1("=SUM(RC[1],R2C5,Sheet!R3C5)", "D10");